 Yet another stunning waterfall in Yosemite National Park, Horsetail Fall is a must-see when in the park.

-This waterfall is best known for being the ‘Firefall’ — a phenomenon which occurs for only a few weeks each year, usually near the end of February, where the combination of the sun’s angle as it sets ends up setting the needle-thin, 500-foot waterfall ablaze.
+This waterfall is best known for being the ‘Firefall’ — a phenomenon which only occurs in Yosemite in winter for only a few weeks each year, usually near the end of February, where the combination of the sun’s angle as it sets ends up setting the needle-thin, 500-foot waterfall ablaze.

 Even if you don’t happen to get lucky enough to see the ‘Firefall’ as its called, it’s still worth visiting at any time of year.
 I’ve never been lucky enough to see the firefall for myself, but if you’re keen to photograph it, this is the most extensive guide I’ve read on capturing the phenomenon!